I am Here

 Consoling me with gentler look sublime,

 Its leaves and branches swayed in tender lullaby‐rhyme, Conveying a message that I knew was Thine.

 I saw the gaugeless, mystic sky;

-And, childlike, in the valley dim I sought to pry out Thy secrets, and to play with Thee.
+And, childlike, in dim valleys I sought to pry out Thy secrets, and to play with Thee.

-As if to play at hide‐and‐seek with me,
+As if playing hide‐and‐seek with me,

-Receding when I almost touched Thee,
+Receding each time when I almost touched Thee.

 Yet Thou seemest nowhere: lost in unplumbed space, Where none may clasp Thee or behold Thy face!

-I ceased my fruitless search and hied away from Thee!
+I ceased my fruitless search,

 Still, still no answer from the wrathful sea,

 I hid and sulked — no longer seeking Thee.

-Unheralded, some Unseen Hand
+Unheralded, an Unseen Hand

-A laughing sea, instead of wrathful roars,
+A laughing sea instead of wrathful roars!

 A gay, glad world with mystically opening doors!
 With only mists of dreams between,

 Someone beside me stood unseen—

-And whispered to me, cool and clear:
+And whispered to me, calm and clear:

 “Hello, playmate!
 I am here!”